Breakdown of the Project

-We were approached by an engineering company that was wanting a workshop built in a shipping container, we liaised with the company and had regular calls with the client about making the workshop conversion to their specifications.
+We were approached by an engineering company that required 3 different workshop containers for various uses and locations, we liaised with the company and had regular calls with the client about making the first workshop conversion to their specifications.
 The client was wanting a 20ft workshop with internal modifications, we sent over the prices for new and used shipping containers and the internal conversion and the client was wanting a new conversion.
 We used 1no.
-20ft new 'one trip' shipping container for the workshop conversion.
+20ft new ‘one trip’ shipping container for the workshop conversion.

 On the specifications that we received; with the container conversion being used offshore the client needed a PVC curtain installed to keep out the different weather conditions whilst off shore.